neomutt/neomutt/contrib/keybase/README.md

 # KeybaseMutt

 A work in progress.
-KeybaseMutt exists to let its users utilize Keybase within neomutt.
+KeybaseMutt exists to let its users utilize Keybase within NeoMutt.
 (Unfortunately, not natively (yet).)

 ## Quick start

 Run the install script.
 It will set up the directory's and paths for you.
 Do what it says or suffer the consequences!

 Then just throw these into your .muttrc